-Starting in December of 2021, The Mobile Hygiene Unit Activity has been providing public health services to members of the Lancaster City community experiencing homelessness to prevent, prepare for, and respond to the adverse health impacts of the COVID-19 pandemic through the provision of showers to address hygiene needs and medical care to promote improved wellbeing of this vulnerable population.
-During 2021, the MHU served seven (7) beneficiaries who have been negatively impacted by COVID-19, providing showers and medical care, encompassing blood pressure checks, blood glucose monitoring, medication reconciliation, care coordination with Primary Care Physician (PCP), assessing feet and obtaining dry shoes to alternate with current pair to prevent cracked and painful wounds to feet.
-Notable successes include care coordination resulting in establishing and connecting with new PCPs, distribution of chronic disease management education, multiple referrals made to community resources, hygiene, and clothing distribution.
+Since December of 2021, the Mobile Hygiene Unit Activity has been providing public health services to members of the Lancaster City community experiencing homelessness to prevent, prepare for, and respond to the adverse health impacts of the COVID-19 pandemic through the provision of showers to address hygiene needs and medical care to promote improved wellbeing of this vulnerable population.
+During 2022, the MHU served 332 beneficiaries who have been negatively impacted by COVID-19, providing a total of 495 showers, distributing 132 laundry vouchers and conducting 85 medical visits encompassing blood pressure checks.
+The service also connect participants to food and clothing resources and provided health referrals.
 This activity is contributing to improving the health and wellbeing of the City's most vulnerable residents while also stemming the negative health impacts of the pandemic and preventing the further spread of COVID-19.

-Public Service Outreach Specialist
+The Public Service Outreach Specialist Activity